Dynamitelaw/economicAgentSim/Docs/Coding/NetworkPackets.md

 SNOOP_START
 	#payload = <dict> {msgType: <bool>, ...}
-	#If sent from the statistics gatherer, the network will set up a snoop protocol.
-Afterwards, all packets with the specified msgTypes (incommingPacket) will be fowarded to the statistics gatherer
+	#If sent from an agent, the network will set up a snoop protocol.
+Afterwards, all packets with the specified msgTypes (incommingPacket) will be fowarded to the agent

 ERROR
-	#If send to an agent, the agent will print out the packet in an error logger.
-Currently only used for network errors.
+	#If send to an agent, the agent will print out the packet in an error logger
 ```

 ### Trade Packets